onovaes/sym_asset/README.md

 # SYM Asset - Asset Management System

-This is a wealth management system powered by Symfony.
+This is a simple asset management system powered by Symfony.
 The aim of the system is to help companies manage their assets and ensure that they are always in good condition.

 ## Funcionalidades